nullcross/5e-Sheet/README.md

 # 5e-Sheet
-A digital character sheet inspired by the most popular fillable PDFs.
+A digital character sheet for D&D 5th Edition inspired by the most popular fillable PDFs.